byterub-pay/byterub-explorer/README.md

 # create the makefile
 cmake ..

-# altearnatively can use: cmake -DMONERO_DIR=/path/to/monerov_folder ..
+# altearnatively can use: cmake -DMONERO_DIR=/path/to/byterub_folder ..
-# if monerov is not in ~/monerov
+# if byterub is not in ~/byterub

 # compile
 make